spectrocloud/librarium/docs/docs-content/clusters/edge/edge-host-management/create-cluster.md

 tags: ["edge"]
 ---

-You can create and manage a single-node cluster locally from the Edge Management Console, without needing a connection to a central Palette instance.
+You can create and manage a single-node cluster locally from the Edge Management Console (EMC).
 This page guides you through how to create a cluster using Edge Management Console.

 ## Limitations